] Office of Human Resources - Montgomery County Public Schools

 OFFICIAL TITLE: Instructional Spec CODE: 0833 SQ/OQ: Not Applicable

-WORKING TITLE: Instructional Specialist, Professional Learning and Equity Initiatives GRADE: BD MONTHS: 12
+WORKING TITLE: Equity Strategy and Learning Specialist, Department of Systemwide Equity GRADE: BD MONTHS: 12

 MINIMUM QUALIFICATION STANDARDS

-KNOWLEDGE, SKILLS, AND ABILITIES: Thorough knowledge of MCPS Strategic Plan goals, Curriculum 2.0 and Common Core State Standards.
+KNOWLEDGE SKILLS ABILITIES: Thorough knowledge of MCPS Strategic Plan goals, curriculum and instruction.
 Knowledge of adult learning theory, effective differentiation, equitable practices, and culturally relevant practices.
 Knowledge of the school improvement process including conducting a root cause analysis, identifying an appropriate instructional focus, developing, implementing and monitoring a professional learning action plan, collecting and analyzing a variety of data to monitor progress.
 Ability to use web technology to present information and encourage collaboration and effective instruction.
 Ability to successfully collaborate with staff and parents to reach instructional goals.
 Ability to work effectively with principals, teachers and MCPS offices.
 Ability to analyze formal and informal data to determine the instructional focus.
 Excellent organizational, oral and written communication, time management, project management, and human relations skills.
 Strong presentation skills.
-Proficient in Word, Excel, PowerPoint and knowledgeable about current MCPS technology.
+Proficient in Google Suite, Word, Excel, PowerPoint and knowledgeable about current MCPS technology.

 OVERTIME ELIGIBLE: No